Save $200

 You may also contribute individually by creating a piece of content that draws from your experience.
 Contributions should help anyone consuming the content to better understand how an aspect of FinOps can be performed.

 Contributions should be aligned with the FinOps Foundation Framework and not be contradictory or confusing by using other concepts.
 Content submissions can include references to Cloud Service Providers (CSPs), products, or tools used, but cannot pitch, recommend or sell any product or service.
 If the resource was essential to solving your problem, you should name it, but avoid making testimonials.
-Individual submissions must be approved by the TAC before they will be published in the Asset Library.
+Individual submissions will be reviewed before they can be published to the most appropriate location.

 Playbooks are prescriptive examples of how you or your organization performs one or more FinOps activities or Capabilities.
 These contributions should be a ‘How To’ guide, detailing how you implement the Capability, assess performance, engage your organization, and produce results.
 The goal of a playbook is to guide someone through the process of “doing” a FinOps task.